 There are plenty of platforms out there to stay on top of your books.
 To simplify the process, choose accounting software that integrates with your POS for hassle-free bookkeeping.

-Oversee your employees
+Manage and oversee your employees

 Proper employee management is another key piece to set up a successful retail business.
 In order to help ensure your customers have a positive experience while shopping at your store, you need to make sure your business is properly staffed and that your staff are performing as expected.
 Nothing is more frustrating for customers than walking into a business to find limited or disinterested staff.

-One way to remedy this is to use a POS system to find your peak hours and monitor employee performance metrics.
+Use a POS system to find your peak hours and monitor employee performance metrics.
 When are customers coming in the most?
 What days of the week do you have the most transactions and sales revenue?
 What time period do you experience a spike in sales?

 The answer to these questions will allow you to identify peak hours so that you can make sure to schedule the right amount of staff to serve your customers in a timely fashion.
 They’ll also help you identify top performers and under-performers so you can take the right actions.